-A pterygium is a triangular fleshy growth from the conjunctiva onto the cornea.
-Mild pterygia may worsen or cause dry eye symptoms such as grittiness and redness, while larger pterygia can cause astigmatism make it difficult to fit contact lenses or grow across the cornea to cover the pupil and obstruct vision.
+A pterygium is a triangular fleshy growth that extends from the conjunctiva onto the cornea.
+Mild pterygia may cause dry eye symptoms such as grittiness and redness.
+Larger pterygia may cause astigmatism and make it difficult to fit contact lenses, or even grow across the cornea to cover the pupil and obstruct vision.

 Glaucoma in babies and young children is rare, and is very different from adult glaucoma.
-It causes symptoms of tearing, severe light sensitivity and the eyelids are usually firmly closed (blepharospasm).
+It causes symptoms of tearing and severe light sensitivity.
 The eye enlarges and the cornea can look large and cloudy.

-Age related macular degeneration (AMD) is a condition in which the central part of the retina (the macula) is affected, resulting in a loss of central vision.
+Age related macular degeneration (AMD) is a condition which affects the central part of the retina (the macula), resulting in a loss of central vision.
 The retina is the innermost layer of the eye, and contains the cells that respond to light (the photoreceptors) and the nerves that connect them to the brain for processing.
 AMD is a major cause of visual impairment in patients over 50 years old, and although peripheral vision is usually not affected, AMD can stop people from reading, driving, or recognizing faces.

 The cause of AMD has not been identified, but risk factors include age, family history and smoking.

-In the last five years a new class of injectable drugs (anti-VEGF agents) has been proven to effectively treat many patients with wet AMD.
-Lucentis (Ranibizumab) and Avastin (Bevacizumab) are available in Australia, and Lucentis is PBS-listed.
+Since the mid-2000s a new class of injectable drugs (anti-VEGF agents) has been proven to effectively treat many patients with wet AMD.
+Lucentis (Ranibizumab), Eylea (Aflibercept) and Avastin (Bevacizumab) are available in Australia, and Lucentis and Eylea are PBS-listed.

 Diabetic retinopathy is damage to the retina occurring as a complication of diabetes mellitus.
 It affects up to 80% of all patients who have had diabetes for 10 years or more, and can cause visual impairment and blindness.